Liberdus/liberdus-docs/docs/Shardus.md

 🔹 **It offers auto-scaling**, allowing the network to **dynamically adjust its node count and capacity** as usage grows.

-For Liberdus, these properties translate directly into **fast, censorship-resistant, and privacy-preserving messaging** that can **scale globally** without relying on centralized servers — and without ever pricing out users through fee inflation.
+For Liberdus, these properties translate directly into **fast, censorship-resistant, and privacy-preserving messaging** that can **scale globally** without relying on centralized servers- and without ever pricing out users through fee inflation.

 ---